briantoanle/briantoanle/README.md

 ## About Me

-- CS background learning PLCs and industrial systems
+- CS background that slacked off in college, now trying to catch up.
-- Interested in robotics + real-world engineering
+- Pretty confident in Data Structures and Algorithm.
-- Building projects that bridge software and hardware
+- I enjoy beautiful UI/UX, not a fan of creating them.

 ---

 ## Things I Wish I Knew in College

 ### Learning
-- Learn Git seriously early
+- Learn Git
-- Build projects before you feel ready
+- Build projects,
 - Systems > frameworks

 ### Technical